jesse-black/PlumbR/README.md

 using [FluentValidation](https://github.com/FluentValidation/FluentValidation)
-to validate the MediatR requests, along with [OneOf](https://github.com/mcintyre321/OneOf) discriminated unions to allow the pipelines to return either success values, validation errors, or problem details from the handlers.
+to validate the MediatR requests, along with [OneOf](https://github.com/mcintyre321/OneOf) discriminated unions to allow the pipelines to return success values or problem details from the handlers.

 ## Installation